tsujamin/digi-approval/design/design.md

 	+ Use of parameterised queries to avoid SQL injection attacks.
 	+ Use of proven frameworks over "in house" or DIY technologies.
 + Correct and valid use of technologies such as HTML and CSS, such that all pages pass W3C validation.
-+ SSICT standards, such that a full solution can be hosted on SSICT infrastructure with a minimum of fuss.
++ SSICT standards, such that a full solution can be hosted on SSICT infrastructure with a minimum of intervention.

-Before the POC can be deployed, future work will be required to bring it in line with to following other standards:
+Before the POC can be deployed, future work will be required to bring it in line with the following other standards:

 + WCAG 2.0 compliance, so as the system meets legislative/human rights requirements for accessibility.
 + ACT Government branding/visual identity

-The POC will be developed in such a way as to make that future work as easy as possible.
+The POC will be developed in such a way as to make that future work as simple as possible.

 # Ongoing Quality Control #